almereyda/awesome-starred/README.md

 ## CSS

+- [okfde/offenerhaushalt.de](https://github.com/okfde/offenerhaushalt.de) - Visualize budgets from various levels of the German government; based on the OpenSpending API
 - [AWilliams17/PasteMate](https://github.com/AWilliams17/PasteMate) - Pastebin clone implemented in Flask with Vue.JS
 - [hirako2000/gisteam](https://github.com/hirako2000/gisteam) - ⚡️ Fast server side rendering code beautifier, minifier, pastebin, encoder/decoder and hash generator ⚡️
 - [KMoene/a5-clipboard](https://github.com/KMoene/a5-clipboard) - Moene's Clipboard allows you to create E2E encrypted messages that can not be decrypted by the server administrator or your ISP.
-- [TheRedstoneRadiant/Kale](https://github.com/TheRedstoneRadiant/Kale) - Lightning Fast Pastebin Service
 - [newtoallofthis123/NoobPaste](https://github.com/newtoallofthis123/NoobPaste) - A Simple PasteBin inspired by pastebin.com
 - [nicksergeant/snipt](https://github.com/nicksergeant/snipt) - 👨‍💻 Code snippets for teams and individuals.
 - [jeff-zucker/solid-content-manager](https://github.com/jeff-zucker/solid-content-manager) - A syntax-highlighting editor and file manager for Solid data stores.